UnionOfRAD/manual/en/views/static-content.md

 # Static Content
-There may be cases where your application has static content that needs to be served.
-Lithium provides out-of-the-box functionality to do this via the Pages controller.
+There may be cases where your application has static content that needs to be served. li3 provides out-of-the-box functionality to do this via the Pages controller.
 Static content displayed using the pages controller should be stored in the `views/pages` folder of the application.

 The application's default routing will automatically render static pages with no additional configuration necessary.
 The default (`/`) route will render the `home` template.